 The content of the TASC™ exam was quite similar to that of theGED®, so you may well use our free video lessons and practice tests to get all set for the HiSET or GED exam.

-The TASC exam is one of three available high school equivalency (HSE) exams used in the U.S. and these practice tests will help you get all set for the real thing efficiently!
+The TASC exam was one of three available high school equivalency (HSE) exams used in the U.S., and these practice tests will help you get all set for the real thing efficiently!

 The high school equivalency exam offers people who didn’t complete high school the opportunity to earn a credential that’s equivalent to a high school diploma.

-The TASC (Test Assessing Secondary Completion) is a diagnostic test developed by McGraw-Hill Education and owned by Data Recognition Corp (DRC).
+The TASC (Test Assessing Secondary Completion) was a diagnostic test developed by McGraw-Hill Education and owned by Data Recognition Corp (DRC).

-TASC testing includes five individual subtests (modules) that can be taken both on paper and on a computer.
+TASC testing included five individual subtests (modules) that could be taken both on paper and on a computer.
 In West Virginia and New Jersey, however, only computer-based testing was allowed.

-The five TASC subtests may be taken separately and cover the academic subject areas of Language Arts Writing, Language Arts Reading, Social Studies, Science, and Math.
+The five TASC subtests could be taken separately and covered the academic subject areas of Language Arts Writing, Language Arts Reading, Social Studies, Science, and Math.

-Testing can be done in English and Spanish.
-Currently, these states offer the TASC exam: West Virginia, South Carolina, North Carolina, Oklahoma, Ohio, New York, New Jersey, Mississippi, Indiana, and Colorado.
+Testing could be done in English and Spanish.
+In 2021, these states offered the TASC exam: West Virginia, New York, Indiana, and New Jersey.

-To help you with your preparation for the TASC exam, we have prepared a set of free tools so you can get ahead fast.
-Here are some great and free practice tests that are suited for both TASC and GED preparation.
+To help you with your preparation for the GED and HiSET exams, we have prepared a set of free tools so you can get ahead fast.
+Here are some great and free practice tests that are suited for both HiSET and GED preparation.

-The Language Arts Reading section includes 50 questions that you must complete in 75 minutes.
+The TASC Language Arts Reading section included 50 questions that you had to complete in 75 minutes.

-The Language Arts Writing section includes a part with 50 questions and you’ll also have to write an essay.
-In total, you are allowed 105 minutes for this section.
+The Language Arts Writing section included a part with 50 questions, and you also had to write an essay.
+In total, you were allowed 105 minutes for this section.